GenomicsAotearoa/hts_workshop_mpi/docs/level1/22_illumina_pairing.md

     This is just a simple example where a single sequence was removed from each direction.
 In practice the problem would be much more severe, as there would almost certainly be an uneven number of reads filtered from each direction so the order would almost certainly never recover, as it did in this example.

+---

+## Accounting for read pairing in Illumina data

 Any worthwhile trimming tool is aware of this problem, and has a built-in capacity for filtering these issues.
 In the case of `fastp`, this is the correct way to filter the sequences:

 !!! terminal "code"